Just when you thought

 ‘Listen, if your heart is set -’

-‘It’s not.
+‘It’s not,’ said Jane.
 The circumstances all have to be right and it’s not as if we’re talking my own child, we’re talking of adoption just to have a child.
-I ceased wanting it that much.
-My own – maybe, someone else’s?
-No.’
+I ceased wanting my own.’

 There was silence.